rafaelvp-db/databricks-llm-prompt-engineering/README.md

 ## Contents

-The repo is structured per different use cases related to Prompt Engineering and LLMs.
+The repo is structured per different use cases related to **Prompt Engineering** and **Large Language Models (LLMs)**.

 As of 18/08/2023, you will find the following examples in the `notebooks` folder:

 🙋🏻‍♂️ `customer_service`